horizontalsystems/horizontalsystems.github.io/index.md

 ## The dApps

-Apart from keeping things decentralized we take a perfectionist approach to software development process by pursuing the best pracices.
+Apart from keeping things decentralized we take a perfectionist approach to software development process by pursuing the best practices.

 We spend a lot of time designing the right architecture for each of the apps so that users get an outstanding user experience while keeping the possibility of bugs at minimum and having an easily extendable code.
 Such approach allows us to move fast and ultimately perform much more efficiently when compared to traditional software companies.